 - Familiarize yourself.
 Don’t be part of the problem.
 Learn and understand the messaging so it’s at the tip of your tongue, ready to be shared.

 - Talk about it.
 You’re a fitpro.
 You live and breathe health and fitness, presumably.
-So in interactions you have with your clients, your family, and friends, don’t be afraid to work these topics into conversation.
+Therefore, in interactions you have with your clients, your family, and friends, don’t be afraid to work these topics into conversation.
 People love to ask trainers questions about fitness.
 Answer them freely and enthusiastically and weave in nuggets that they can walk away with and share with others.
 This normalizes the message.

 - Get social.
 Use your social media as an outlet to broadcast positive and accurate health messaging.
 If you have a captive audience, educate them, and use hashtags that others who aren’t necessarily following you would happen upon.